fiandev/fiandev/README.md

   ## quotes
   ```
   # Indonesia
-  "Menjadi monster sepertiku, berarti mengakui bahwa kau terlalu lemah untuk tetap menjadi manusia." - Alucard dari anime Hellsing
+  "Meski sudah lama, kau harus ingat wajah rekan-rekanmu.
+Mengapa?
+Karena jika tidak, Anda akan melukai perasaan mereka ketika mereka memanggil Anda." - Shino Aburame dari anime Naruto

   # English
-  "To become a monster like me, is to admit you were too weak to remain a human." - Alucard from anime Hellsing
+  "Even if it's been a while, you should remember your comrades faces.
+Why?
+Because otherwise you will hurt their feelings when they call out to you." - Shino Aburame from anime Naruto

   # Auto generated from : https://kyoko.rei.my.id/api/quotes.php
   ```